-Workday automates the purchasing, tracking, and replenishing products and services that support your patients.
-It allows you to manage costs, quantity, and supply levels to forecast trends and plan ahead.
+Workday automates purchasing, tracking, and replenishing products and services supporting your patients.
+It allows you to manage costs, quantity, and supply levels to forecast trends and plan.
 Workday’s configurable business process framework also helps with compliance and consistency, whether contracting pricing or standardizing operations.

 2) Operation-Improving Insights

 Workday gives you a comprehensive view of your supply chain, HR, and finances.
 In turn, you can improve processes and compliance, find efficiencies to reduce costs and see how you stack up against similar organizations.
 In addition, accessing data from Workday and other third-party sources such as electronic medical records (EMR), billing, and more helps to improve interoperability, while analyzing all this data leads to better reporting.

 Interested in consolidating your data into a single source to minimize errors, improve accuracy, and save time?
 Imagine sourcing goods and services, building forecasts, analyzing and reporting, and monitoring all your data from a single platform.
 With Workday SCM, you can streamline sourcing and procurement by working with suppliers through a convenient online portal.